Achlys2004/Automated-Time-Table-Scheduler/necessary_details.md

 ### Free Period Distribution

-The scheduler attempts to:
+The scheduler implements a sophisticated free period distribution strategy.

-- Distribute free periods evenly across days
-- Limit the number of free periods per day to `MAX_FREE_PERIODS_PER_DAY`
-- Fill in extra free periods with subjects that need more hours when possible

 ### Lab Block Placement

-Lab blocks are always 3 consecutive sessions and:
+Lab blocks are always 3 consecutive sessions.

-- Will not span across breaks
-- Are placed before regular theory sessions
-- Are limited to one lab block per day when possible

 ### Teacher Availability Updates

-When a teacher is marked as unavailable:
+When a teacher is marked as unavailable, the system provides options to update the timetable.

-- Their entries in the timetable can be either:
-  - Replaced with a new teacher
-  - Converted to free periods
-- The teacher's subjects in the repository can be updated with a new faculty
-- Optionally, the entire timetable can be regenerated

-### Special Handling
+### Validation & Auto-fixing

-The system handles special cases like:
+The system provides comprehensive validation and auto-fixing.

-- Constraint violations - automatic fixes for consecutive session violations
-- Unallocated slots - conversion to free periods
-- Ensuring all subjects have required hours - filling free periods if needed
+## Test Data & Scenarios

+This section provides test data and scenarios for validating the timetable scheduler implementation.

 ## Example JSON Payloads